sando38/helm-ejabberd/README.md

 A short summary:

 * Includes an elector service to create kubernetes `leases` for pod leaders.
-* Includes custom scripts to automatically detect and join a cluster.
+* Includes custom scripts to automatically detect and join a cluster as well as for performing healthchecks and self-healing.
 * Slighlty modified `ejabberdctl` to use correct naming conventions for ejabberd clusters in kubernetes.
 * Stipped/ hardened image by deleting all unneccessary packages from the image,